tess-barnes-mt/pipelines-from-scratch-2024/exercise-files/04-image-build.md

-# 4 - build a container image
+# 4 - Build a container image

 ## Instructions
 We have a node app we need to build into a container image before deployment.